mgbpm/biofx-workflows/steps/FASTUtils.md

 * String gcp_project_id - required - the GCP project to fetch secrets from
 * String workspace_name - required - the name of the current workspace (for secret retrieval)
 * String docker_image - required - the Docker image name:tag
-* Int disk_size - optional - disk size for the container in GB, defaults to 20

 ## Output Parameters
 * String annotated_sample_data_name_output - a copy of the input parameter, available to force task execution dependency